 The Wall Ultra Marathon

 The Wall Ultra spans a whopping 70 miles from Carlisle Castle to Gateshead Baltic Quay in Newcastle.
 The route is one of the UK’s favourites as it’s almost totally rural, alongside moors, valleys, and rivers.
-It’s a totally unique way to experience Hadrian's Wall and the legend and history behind it.
+It’s a unique way to experience Hadrian's Wall and the legend and history behind it.

 Described as one of the best first ultra-marathons to try in the UK, The Wall promises to push you to your limit.
 However, once you see the Gateshead Millennium Bridge, you’ll know you’ve done it, and the sense of tremendous pride will all be worth it.
 Rest assured that the route is well-supported, with plenty of checkpoints for food, drink, toilets, and medical provisions.